uglyrobot/infinite-uploads/readme.txt

 ### What about Multisite?

 Use Infinite Uploads to store and manage the media files for your entire Multisite network with one account.
+Settings and syncing are network-wide.
 You never have to worry about running out of storage as we make your uploads "infinite"!

 ### Privacy